CODAIT/text-extensions-for-pandas/README.md

 To contribute, just open a Github issue or submit a pull request.
 Be sure to include a copy of the [Developer's Certificate of Origin 1.1](https://elinux.org/Developer_Certificate_Of_Origin) along with your pull request.

-## Running Tests

-To run regression tests:
-1. (optional) Use the script `env.sh` to set up an Anaconda environment
-1. Run `python -m unittest discover` from the root of your local copy

 ## Building and Running Tests